arun-kr-reddy/notes/computer_architecture.md

 - dispatch: act of sending an instruction to a functional unit
 - **register renaming:** mapping of register to ROB entry, register file maps the register to a ROB entry if there is an in-flight instruction writing to that register
   link instruction dependencies: whenever an instruction at a particular ROB entry finishes execution it can broadcast its result to every instruction waiting for that ROB entry, name (ROB entry) is used to communicate the data value
-  ROB is not constrained by ISA interface (unlike register file), so it can be huge and can have many instructions writing to the same architectural regiter
+  ROB is not constrained by ISA interface (unlike register file), so it can be huge and can have many instructions writing to the same architectural register
 - example: in-order pipeline with reorder buffer:
   in-order dispatch/execution, out-of-order execution and in-order retirement
   in-order dispatch eliminates stalls due to false dependencies, but a true dependency will stall dispatch of younger instruction